Seating Considerations in Pressure Injury Prevention

 -

-Encourage self-repositioning by scheduling repositioning into the daily routine where possible (29), for example encouraging incidental movement or natural breaks in activities.
+Encourage integration of self-repositioning into the daily routine where possible (28), for example encouraging incidental movement or natural breaks in activities.

 Assess and monitor individuals who are self-repositioning to ensure their self-repositioning techniques (e.g., pressure redistribution maneuvers, transfers, etc.) effectively offload pressure points and avoid shear and friction.